geological-survey-of-queensland/geofeatures-ont/README.md

 ## Citation
 If you wish to cite this profile, please do so like this:

 Geological Survey of Queensland (2020) "Geologic Features Ontology".
-An OWL ontology. http://linked.data.gov.au/def/geofeatures
+A Web Ontology Language ontology. http://linked.data.gov.au/def/geofeatures

 ## Contacts